Venerio, the welcoming hermit on the Island of Tino

 But who was Venerio, and why is he so important to the Gulf of La Spezia?

 Venus had in his name his origin and its connection with Portovenere, although he was actually born precisely on Palmaria Island around the year 560 AD.
 He was an experienced sailor, lover of the freedom and solitude that had to be inspired then as today, by the view of the infinite sea that opens in Palmaria.
 At that time, we must imagine Portovenere as a fishermen’s center, the small Roman temple dedicated to Venus ericina that was projected to the sea from the end of the land was recently transformed into a church and had not yet been officially consecrated to St. Peter.
 The island of Palmaria had to be wild and almost uninhabited, only a Benedictine monastery hosted some monks, whom Venerio decided to join.
-A few years later, though, because he was bothered by the little monastic life of his confreres, he decided to get hermit on the tiny island of Tino, along with the Tinetto, the last propagation of the gulf which possibly was, for the sailing of the time, especially in the days a storm, a safe harbor of sailors.
+A few years later, though, because he was bothered by the little monastic life of his confreres, he decided to get hermit on the tiny island of the Island of Tino, along with the Tinetto, the last propagation of the gulf which possibly was, for the sailing of the time, especially in the days a storm, a safe harbor of sailors.

 Venerio hermit soon becomes a reference for men seeking advice on sailing, aid in the stormy sea and their daily lives.